alok-abhishek/Arxiv_research_paper_summarizer/README.md

 - **Setting up OpenAI API**: Rename the .env-example file to .env file and update it with your OpenAI API key.
 - **Install required libraries**: use pip install -r requirements.txt to install required python packages to run the program.
 - **Before Using**: update the input file name, output file name, and pages to exclude (generally last few pages with references etc.) in summarize_arxiv_paper.py (Will add this to streamlit UI in future).
-- **How to run**: After setting up API key and adjusting file name, execute summarize_arxiv_paper.py to run the tool.
+- **How to run**: After setting up API key, updating the pages to be excludes, and adjusting file name, execute summarize_arxiv_paper.py to run the tool.

 ## Upcoming Features